 St. Charles Catholic School believes that every child should have the option of benefiting from a Catholic education.
 Thanks to our bursary program, supported by each of our five parishes, we welcome families from all circumstances.
-Families who may require financial assistance are invited to contact the Principal or the Administrative Assistant for more information.
+Families who may require financial assistance are invited to complete a bursary application.